 - While it may be the highest peak in Africa, experienced athletes and climbers can make the climb from the base of Kilimanjaro to Uhuru Peak in less than a day!

-- There are eight different pathways up to Uhuru Peak, five of which are used regularly through guided tours.
+- The Marangu, Machame, and Umbwe routes all approach from the south of the mountain (Mweka is used only for descent).
+The Lemosho, Shira and Northern Circuit routes approach from the west of the mountain.
+The Rongai route approaches from the north.
 They vary in difficulty.
 Some are easy enough for beginners, while others are so difficult, even athletes struggle with the steep climb and quick altitude changes.

 - While not an active volcano, Uhuru Peak is situated on a volcano that could see another eruption one day.

 - For the majority of hikers who can’t complete the trek to Uhuru Peak, the hike isn’t the challenge; altitude sickness is the most common barrier.

 - There is a book located at Uhuru Peak, protected by a wooden box.
 The book is for visitors to record their thoughts when they reach the mountain’s peak.